demisto/content/Packs/FlashpointFeed/Integrations/IgniteFeed/README.md

 This integration was integrated and tested with API v1 of Ignite.

 ## Fetch Indicators
 Fetching the Ignite indicators.
-The indicators that are created or updated after the provided first fetch time interval will be fetched in the ascending order.
+The indicators that are created or updated after the provided "First fetch time" will be fetched in the ascending order.

 If you are upgrading from a Flashpoint Feed integration, please refer to the [Migration Guide](#migration-guide) for guidance.